IgorShaposhnikov/Lararium/README.md

 I wanted a system that I fully control, hosted on my own hardware, which stays completely functional and accessible no matter what happens to the global internet.
 The primary idea is to host Lararium on your local home network (LAN) and access it securely from anywhere via a personal VPN like WireGuard or Tailscale.
 However, nothing prevents you from deploying it on a standard cloud VPS if you prefer.

+> [!NOTE]
-*(The name refers to "lararia" — domestic shrines in Ancient Rome where the guardian spirits of the household were kept and honored).*
+> The name refers to "lararia" — domestic shrines in Ancient Rome where the guardian spirits of the household were kept and honored.

 ## ✨ Features (Modules)